Deep Long-Tailed Learning: A Survey: Classic Methods

-Focal loss~\cite{lin2017focal} explored \emph{class prediction hardness} for re-weighting.
-To be specific, focal loss is inspired by the observation that \emph{class imbalance usually increases the prediction hardness of tail classes, whose prediction probabilities would be lower than those of head classes}.
+{Instead of using training label frequencies, Focal loss~\cite{lin2017focal} explored \emph{class prediction hardness} for re-weighting.
+This is inspired by the observation that \emph{class imbalance usually increases the prediction hardness of tail classes, whose prediction probabilities would be lower than those of head classes}.
 Following this, Focal loss uses the prediction probabilities to inversely re-weight classes (c.f.
 Table~\ref{losses}), so that it can assign higher weights to the harder tail classes but lower weights to the easier head classes.
 Besides using a pre-defined weighting function, the class weights can also be learned from data.
-In Meta-Weight-Net~\cite{shu2019meta}, guided by a balanced validation set, the weighting function, approximated by a one-layer MLP, is updated for fitting the long-tailed distribution, so that a well-performed model on the uniform test set can be learned.
-In addition, distribution alignment (DisAlign)~\cite{zhang2021distribution} developed an adaptive calibration function to calibrate the model classifier.
-The calibration function is adaptively learned by minimizing the KL-Divergence between the adjusted prediction distribution and a given balanced reference distribution.

-Another issue in long-tailed learning is negative gradient over-suppression~\cite{tan2020equalization,hsieh2021droploss}.
-That is, each positive sample of one class can be seen as a negative sample for other classes in softmax or sigmoid cross-entropy, leading tail classes to receive more suppressed gradients.
-To address this, distribution-balanced loss~\cite{wu2020distribution} alleviates gradient over-suppression via a new negative-tolerant regularization.
-Meanwhile, it also evaluates the gap between the expected sampling frequency and the actual sampling frequency of each class, and then uses the division of these two frequencies to re-weight loss values for different classes.

-Equalization loss~\cite{tan2020equalization} directly down-weights the loss values of tail-class samples when they serve as negative pairs for massive head-class samples.
-Equalization loss v2~\cite{tan2021equalization} further extended the equalization loss~\cite{tan2020equalization} by modeling the multi-class detection problem as a set of independent sub-tasks, where each sub-task focuses on one class.
-More specifically, equalization loss v2 introduced a novel gradient-guided re-weighting mechanism to dynamically up-weight the positive gradients and down-weight the negative gradients for model training on each sub-task.

-Seesaw loss~\cite{wang2021seesaw} re-balances positive and negative gradients for each class with two re-weighting factors, \ie a mitigation factor and a compensation factor.
-To address gradient over-suppression, the mitigation factor alleviates the penalty to tail classes during training based on the dynamic ratios of the cumulative sample number between different classes.
-Meanwhile, if a false positive sample is observed, the compensation factor up-weights the penalty to the corresponding class for improving model discrimination.
+For instance, Meta-Weight-Net~\cite{shu2019meta} proposed to learn an MLP-approximated weighting function based on a balanced validation set for class-sensitive learning.}